sasidhar3993/ExchangeRate/README.md

 ![alt text](data/images/ini.png)

 2. `conf/properties.yaml` is to segregate different api call based on latest , historical , timeseries and takes api id
+    - Number of historical days are configurable through yaml , just input the number of days from current date you want history for

 ![alt text](data/images/prop.png)